kyma-project/kyma/docs/api-gateway-v2/08-01-exposesecure.md

   Call secured endpoints of a service
   </summary>

-1. Send a `GET` request with a token with the "read" scope to the HttpBin service:
+1. Send a `GET` request with a token that has the "read" scope to the HttpBin service:

   ```
   curl -ik -X GET https://httpbin-proxy.$DOMAIN/headers -H "Authorization: Bearer $ACCESS_TOKEN_READ"
   ```

-2. Send a `POST` request with a token with the "write" scope to the HttpBin's `/post` endpoint:
+2. Send a `POST` request with a token that has the "write" scope to the HttpBin's `/post` endpoint:

   ```
   curl -ik -X POST https://httpbin-proxy.$DOMAIN/post -d "test data" -H "Authorization: bearer $ACCESS_TOKEN_WRITE"